 - The courses are organized into short segments.

-Even though many courses are several hours long, they are organized into short lesson segments.
+Even though many courses are long, they are organized into short lesson segments.
 A particular lesson might only last five minutes.
 That means you can use the courses to quickly learn one procedure.
 Or you can use the courses for comprehensive training.
 I often go there just to get the answer to one problem.
 I have heard complaints that the courses are dull.
 Since I use them in short increments, that’s not my typical experience.